spatie/guidelines.spatie.be/content/code-style/css.md

 - We use `postcss-easy-import` for glob imports
 - Source order shouldn't matter, except for order of folders: import npm libraries, settings or utilities first
-- Import is done by glob pattern so files can be moved easily from eg. components to patterns
+- Import is done by glob pattern so files can be added easily

 ```css
 @import 'settings/**/*';